 "What I found most rewarding about Praise Movement was being able to build and support a community among people with different beliefs.
 Some believe in the Christian faith, and others don't, but in the end, what brings us together as a family is the common desire to put on a meaningful story and share it with the Vanderbilt community.
 I've loved seeing that community and those friendships extend even after LNYF is over." - Joyce Hwang, Choreographer 2015-2016

-For millennia, martial arts has been an integral part of culture, particularly in Asia.
-Much like language, each style of fighting has evolved over history and is unique to its origin country or region.
-This act is a glimpse of that story, containing elements of tai chi, taekwondo, and kung fu, and more.
-Martial arts, although beautiful, also has a deadly function, which we display with mock fights and a range of weapons, such as bo staff, escrima sticks, and tonfa.
+For millennia, martial arts has been an integral part of many cultures, particularly in Asia.
+Much like language, each style of fighting has evolved over history and is unique to its original region.
+This act is a glimpse of that story, containing elements of taekwondo, silat, changquan, and more.
+In addition to group choreography, our performance will also include board breaking and weapons.

-In the context of LNYF, martial arts emphasizes teamwork and family.
+In the context of the LNYF showcase, martial arts emphasizes teamwork and family.
 It is an opportunity to meet people all over campus and collaboratively create a performance that we all take pride in.
 Each person has their moment to shine and contribute to the act.
 Martial arts welcomes people from from all experience levels, especially beginners, and prioritizes safety.
-We hope that everyone walks away with basic martial arts skills and a new amazing group of friends.
+We hope that everyone walks away with new knowledge and skills and a new amazing group of friends.

 Sōran Bushi (ソーラン節) is a traditional folk song (min’yō 民謡) with longstanding cultural value.
 Originating as a work song among migrant fisherman traveling to Hokkaido, the sea shanty was used to re-energize the hard-working fishermen while they transferred herrings from drift nets to small boats.
 While the iconic “calls” of Sōran Bushi have no direct translation, “dokkoisho” (ドッコイショ) and “sōran” (ソーラン) are akin to “heave ho” and are used to keep time and coordinate movements.